mystical mixed media inspired by nature

-All possible care has been taken to ensure the archival quality of these pieces, including framing materials.
-Non-archival collage materials have been sealed in acrylic gel to preserve them.
-Heavy-weight Rives BFK cotton, acid-free printmaking paper or acid-free multi-media board has been used as the substrate unless otherwise noted.
+All possible care has been taken to ensure the archival quality of these mixed media art works, including framing materials.
+Non-archival and vintage collage materials have been sealed in acrylic gel to preserve them.
+Heavy-weight Rives BFK cotton, acid-free printmaking paper or acid-free multimedia artboard has been used as the substrate unless otherwise noted.
 Inks, paint, and other media have a high degree of lightfastness.
-Framed pieces are mounted on 100% cotton rag black matboard and “floated” in an off-white mat.
+Framed pieces are mounted on 100% cotton black matboard and “floated” in an off-white mat.
 Collages on vintage book covers are wired on the back to hang without a frame, but may be framed in a “shadowbox” type frame by the purchaser if desired.

 This ongoing series consists of 7 x 7 inch monoprint collages.
 They are the result of combining parts of colorful monoprints to form entirely new compositions.
 While some are more abstract than others, each one uses forms from nature, such as plants, seeds, landscapes, and space imagery as personal symbols.
 They are combined and overlapped to make pieces which express the ever-changing cycles of nature.

 This gallery contains primarily larger collages, including many using antique book covers as substrates.
 I like to recycle vintage ephemera that might be thrown away, giving it a new life in my art.
 These pieces incorporate a wide variety of materials, including book pages, old maps, letters and postcards, mica, found objects, stitching, and more.
 Wired on the back for hanging, or may be displayed in a deep profile frame.